nicoalba/docs-rag-agent/README.md

-# Docs Q&A RAG — QuickNode Streams
+# Docs Q&A RAG chatbot

 A small RAG app that answers questions about QuickNode Streams with citations.
 The content was crawled and ingested from [QuickNode docs](https://www.quicknode.com/docs/streams/getting-started) using a Python script.